williamberman/dynamic-optimizer/README.md

 Looks for a set of recursive calls that can be unrolled into a for loop with no repeated work.
 The optimized function stores intermediate results such that the procedure uses linear space.
+Returns `#f` if an optimization cannot be found.

 ## 5. Notes